trojan-gfw/trojan/docs/config.md

 # Config

 In this page we will look at the config file of trojan.
 Trojan uses [`JSON`](https://en.wikipedia.org/wiki/JSON) as the format of the config.
+A config generator can be found [here](https://trojan-gfw.github.io/trojan-config-gen/).

 ## A valid client.json